YaruG1022/WSU-SU21-CPTS322-Project/README.md

 python app.py
 ````

+### Accessing on other devices

+If connecting to the server's IP address doesn't work on other devices and the server is using Windows, make sure to set the Wifi network to a private network and then disable Microsoft Defender Firewall.

 ## Using TLS Encryption

 To configure the server to use HTTPS, ``SSL_Enabled`` must be set to ``True`` in ``server.ini``.